 - Data Migration - Unless you're completely starting from scratch, chances are that you already have some existing data that you need to migrate over to your new system.
 It's tempting to just import it all and tell yourself that you will clean it up later, but that is usually the much more painful option in the end.
 Plan to spend some significant time getting your data out of your old system, cleaning it up, and then matching it to your new fields in Salesforce.

 - Ongoing Data Management - Equally or even more important is having processes in place to keep your data clean and healthy as the system is used.
 It's kind of like cleaning your house.
 You might try your best to keep everything ship shape every day.
 But periodically you're going to need to spend a few hours straightening up.
 And once in a while you might even need to move the sofas and get out the gloves and the scrub brush.
-If you are a Salesforce Admin, check out this article for tips on keeping your data clean: It's Your Data: Have Some Integrity.

 You can break down ongoing data maintenance into: training/support, monitoring, and cleanup.
 Let's look at each: